LaurentBenazet/messenger/README.md

 ## Run project
 ### Server

-In the server directory, run :
+In the server directory, run `sequelize db:migrate` to initialize the database tables.
-### `npm run dev`
-to run the server in development mode.\
+Then run `npm run dev` to run the server in development mode.\
 Open [http://localhost:8080/api](http://localhost:8080/api) to open the graphql playground.\

-For it to work correctly, you need to have a postgres server running on localhost/5432 named postgres, with user "postgres" and password "postgres"
+For it to work correctly, you need to have a postgres server running on localhost:5432 named postgres, with user "postgres" and password "postgres"

 ### Client
-In the client directory, run:
-### `npm start`
-to run the app in the development mode.
+In the client directory, run `npm start` to run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.